bobdavies2000/OpenCVB/README.md

     -   Point cloud input algorithms are in the RedCloud.vb
     -   Color image input algorithms are in the RedColor.vb
     -   RedColor_Basics uses any of the 8 color inputs in the global options.
-    -   Original version of RedCloud is still available – RedCloud_BasicsOldOriginal.
+    -   Original version of RedCloud is still available – RedCloud_BasicsOriginal.
 -   GIF animation in OpenCVB has been reworked and generalized.
     -   Create a GIF image for any algorithm in OpenCVB
     -   Click on the global algorithm checkbox “Create GIF of current algorithm”.